npach/blog/menu/about.md

 ### Questions?

-This theme is completely free and open source software.
+This website is completely free and open source.
 You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).
-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Lagrange%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new).
+If you are having any problems, any questions or suggestions, feel free to [dm me](https://instagram.com/checko.flicks)